kevivk/MWP_Adversarial/README.md

 Adversarial Examples of both Question reordering and Sentence Paraphrasing would be formed as a new output folder in Model directory.

-We have utilized model implementations of MWP solvers from their respective repositories:
+We have utilized model implementations in parts of MWP solvers from their respective repositories:

 GTS: https://github.com/ShichaoSun/math_seq2tree